Be where your market is remains one of the most basic rules of sales. In today’s world, your B2B buyers are on social media.

 Manually keeping in touch with all your relevant sales prospects on LinkedIn can represent major scalability challenges, so here are some actionable ways to be successful at B2B social selling with minimum time and effort:

-One of the toughest aspects of social selling is identifying the right moments to reach out.
+One of the toughest aspects is identifying the right moments to reach out.
 No problem – using the “Mentioned in the News” feature, LinkedIn will send you an email every time there’s a press mention of a prospect.

 By taking advantage of the “Mentioned in the News” feature, you can easily revive conversations with B2B sales prospects, keeping the interaction focused on their success.
 Bonus: if the press mentions speak to significant growth milestones at their company, you might even be able to catch prospects when they’re looking to reinvest in their business by making new purchases.